jordan ‘98.

 same week the priest came by

-with the enough soup cans to make me and my brother wonder if we were looking skinny.
+with the enough soup cans to make me and my brother wonder if we looked skinny.

 maybe i’d say something like